lindenquan/restful-api-service-dotnet/docs/17-rate-limiting.md

 3. **Use circuit breakers downstream** - Combine with resilience for external calls
 4. **Tune thresholds based on load testing** - Lower thresholds = earlier rejection = more safety margin
 5. **Check logs for pressure events** - Middleware logs when rate limiting activates/deactivates
+6. **Coordinate pool size with rate limits** - Rate limit should trigger before pool exhaustion (see above)